 Whiplash Injury with Pre-Existing Condition

-When it comes to a car accident pre existing condition claims can be tricky.
+‘I had a car accident – can I claim if I have a pre-existing injury?’ – this is a complex question When it comes to a car accident, pre-existing condition claims can be tricky.
 This is because the most common of all injuries that people claim compensation for in car crash-related claims is whiplash.
 Unfortunately, it is also the most common injury that people state they have suffered when trying to make fraudulent claims.
-Therefore, if you aim to claim for whiplash with a pre existing condition, you are going to be starting off on your back foot.
-You will definitely need a) experience legal help and b) a rock solid medical case.
+Therefore, if you aim to claim for whiplash with a pre-existing condition, you are going to be starting off on your back foot.
+You will definitely need a) experienced legal help and b) a rock-solid medical case.

 Pre Existing Condition Workers Compensation Injury

 As can be seen from the graph above, even though the UK Government has done its best to reduce the number of workplace injuries in the UK each year, they are still fairly common.
-And of course, a percentage of these accidents will result in an aggravation injury and workers compensation will be claimed.
+In 2019/20 alone, 38.8 million working days were lost in Great Britain due to work-related illness and workplace injury, and 1.6 million people were reported to be suffering from a work-related illness.
+And of course, a percentage of these accidents will result in an aggravation injury, and workers compensation will be claimed.

-This works the same with every pre existing condition workers comp injury claims should be possible.
-If you had a medical condition that is pre-existing workers compensation will be claimable if due to the actions of your employer, the condition is made worse.
-Call Accident Clams UK on the number at the bottom of this page so that we can help you with such a claim.
+This works the same with every pre-existing condition workers comp injury claims should be possible.
+If you had a medical condition that is pre-existing, workers compensation would be claimable if, due to the actions of your employer, the condition is made worse.
+Call Accident Claims UK on the number at the bottom of this page so that we can help you with such a claim.

 What Can You Include In Your Claim For Compensation For A Pre-Existing Condition?